New list of approved vape products are impacting small businesses in New Orleans

-NEW ORLEANS (WGNO) — A new law this fall in Louisiana is causing problems for the “Vape” industry.
+NEW ORLEANS (WGNO) — A new law in Louisiana is causing problems for the vape industry.
 The law requires all non-tobacco products to be certified by the state.

 “We had all types of brands up in here and now it’s a desert,” says retailer Jonathan Chaisson.